 The next section describes the limits of this tutorial, defines the five-step process, and describes the machine shop scenario.
 Sections 3-7 describe each step in more detail and illustrate the activities for the machine shop simulation.
-Some additional issues are discussed in Section 8.
+The next section shows how to use the graphical framework to present results.
+In some cases the graphical display provides more insight than an ANOVA table or regression analysis.
+Some additional issues are discussed in Section 9.